natverse/dracor/cran-comments.md

 * removes some unnecessary source files from the Draco library, reducing the compiled size of the package
-* updates the README to reflect that package's CRAN status
+* updates the README to reflect the package's CRAN status

 ## R CMD check results